-- (i) In assessing candidates for the award of career development increments to be paid during the salary year May 1st, 2017 to April 30th, 2018, May 1st, 2018 to April 30th, 2019, May 1st, 2019 to April 30th, 2020, and May 1st, 2020 to April 30th, 2021, assessment shall be of performance, except for scholarship and research, in the twelve (12) month period May 1st, to April 30th immediately preceding the salary year as specified above.
-In respect of research and scholarship, the assessment shall be of performance over the three (3) year period ending on April 30th, 2018, April 30th, 2019, April 30th, 2020, and April 30th, 2021 respectively.
+- (i) In assessing candidates for the award of career development increments to be paid during the salary year May 1st, 2021 to April 30th, 2022, May 1st, 2022 to April 30th, 2023, and May 1st, 2023 to April 30th, 2024, assessment shall be of performance, except for scholarship and research, in the twelve (12) month period May 1st, to April 30th immediately preceding the salary year as specified above.
+In respect of research and scholarship, the assessment shall be of performance over the three (3) year period ending on April 30th, 2022, April 30th, 2023, and April 30th, 2024 respectively.
 Individuals shall be notified of the result in accordance with Article 40.4(a). - (ii) Subject to Article 40.5(g), where a career development increment has not been denied, the employee shall be deemed to have been entitled to the increment on May 1st and shall be paid any amounts which have accrued as a result thereof in the months in which the CDI was awarded unless otherwise agreed by the parties.